brlin-tw/ffmpeg-cat/README.md

 Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/deed.en).

-Specialized, case-by-case licensing is also possible but may incurr a price, please file an issue for discussion.
+Specialized, case-by-case licensing is also possible but may incurr a fee, please file an issue for discussion.